Bernina Express – one of the most scenic trains in the Swiss Alps

 After Chur, the train passes through the Viamala region of canton Graubünden.
 Domleschg, the next municipality, is a region filled with churches and castles.
 Pictured above is the early medieval Church of S. Luregn (St. Lorenz) – a Church that is a Swiss heritage site of national significance.

 Tiefencastel is a village in the Albula region of canton Graubünden.
 It is located southwest of Chur.

-Prior to Tiefencastel is the Schin Gorge.
+Before Tiefencastel, you will pass by the Schin Gorge.
 After the Schin Gorge, the train traverses the 85-meter-high Solis Viaduct before going into the Albula Valley.

 Solis Viaduct is 863 meters above sea level.

 If you stop in the area, there is a popular restaurant called Restaurant Solisbrücke.
 Directly beside Solis Bridge, this stop provides a fantastic view of the Solis Viaduct and Lake Solis.
 Lots of motorists do stop here for a meal or a photo opportunity.

 Now the train moves into the Albula Valley where the 41-kilometer-long Albula River flows.
 While the train is moving through and climbing the Albula Valley, it will encounter lots of tunnels and viaducts.